KostasValeckas/PyLongslit/paper.md

 # Statement of need

-A natural approach when developing data-precessing pipelines is to seek for precision and automation.
+A natural approach when developing data-processing pipelines is to seek for precision and automation.
 The trade-off for this is code complexity and "black-box" solutions, where the process of the pipeline is often masked, and the quality-assessment output is made under the assumption that the user knows how to interpret it.
 In research, this is a reasonable trade-off, as a certain level of user-skill and experience can be assumed.
 However,